 Set up sign-up and sign-in with OpenID Connect using Azure Active Directory B2C

-OpenID Connect is an authentication protocol, built on top of OAuth 2.0, that can be used to securely sign users in.
-Most identity providers that use this protocol, are supported in Azure AD B2C.
+OpenID Connect is an authentication protocol built on top of OAuth 2.0 that can be used for secure user sign-in.
+Most identity providers that use this protocol are supported in Azure AD B2C.
 This article explains how you can add custom OpenID Connect identity providers into your user flows.

 Add the identity provider